tharahan04/terminal_cheatsheet/src/cheatsheet.md

 `git push` - the initiates the .md/.txt file to be pushed on to GitHub to be viewed online.

 ```
-Terminal should then display the number of changes made
+Use `git status` to determine whether the changes have been made and pushed on to GitHub
 ```